exdial/dotfiles/README.md

 uninstall      Remove dotfiles including ssh config
 ```

-Run `make all` to install preconfigured dotfiles and the list of recommended software
+Run `make all` to install pre-configured dotfiles and the list of recommended software
 on your system.
 Please note it is potentially dangerous operation that can delete
 all your previous settings.
 In the end of installation, you will be asking for
 email and name to complete configuration of *.gitconfig*.